Chicago in October: fall foliage, Halloween & must-see attractions

 chicago in october

-Haunted houses are the only places to head when thinking about things to do in Chicago in October thanks to the Open House Weekend amongst other events unique to Halloween month.
+Haunted houses aren't the only places to head when thinking about things to do in Chicago in October thanks to the Open House Weekend, amongst other events unique to Halloween month.
 This free annual festival takes visitors behind the scenes of some of the city’s most intriguing – yet usually closed – structures.
 It normally takes place on the weekend nearest October’s midpoint.

 Another way to see the city’s famed skyline is by signing up for the Chicago Marathon.
 Boasting some of the fastest course times around, it is one of just six races which make up the World Marathon Majors.
 Starting and ending at Grant Park, the 26.219 mile race passes through the top sights of downtown before connecting up the city’s four professional sports stadiums.